ANSR-DT: A Neuro-Symbolic Framework for Adaptive and Explainable Digital Twins

-The knowledge graph generation process, illustrated in Fig.~\ref{fig:focused_knowledge_graph}, creates a directed graph structure connecting sensor readings, system states, activated rules, and generated insights.
-The visualization shows how a critical system event is diagnosed through the reasoning chain.
-The central State node (green) indicates `Critical' status, directly linked to poor performance Metrics (gray; E=0.07, P=7.2) and a high-confidence key event (salmon; Severity 2, Confidence 1.0).
-Contributing sensor readings (blue; Temperature, Vibration, Pressure) connect via `related\_to' edges (dashed gray) to high-impact symbolic rules (pink; e.g., neural\_rule\_1 with confidence 1.00).
-These rules `detect' the operational deviation (dashed red edges).
-Resulting Insights (yellow), such as `System Stress' and rule activations, are `explained\_by' the deviation (solid green edges) or 'generated' by rules (dotted purple edges).
-This visualization provides operators with a comprehensive view of the decision-making process, highlighting how sensor data leads to specific insights through rule activation paths, thereby enhancing trust and enabling validation of system conclusions.
+The knowledge graph (Fig.~\ref{fig:focused_knowledge_graph}) connects sensor readings, system states, activated rules, and generated insights into a directed reasoning chain.
+The visualization traces how a critical system event is diagnosed: sensor nodes link to high-confidence symbolic rules via ``related\_to'' edges, which ``detect'' the operational deviation, producing explainable insights (e.g., ``System Stress'').
+This provides operators a transparent view of the decision path from raw data to actionable conclusions.

+\textbf{Worked end-to-end trace.} To make this traceability concrete, consider a representative critical window from the verified inference log of the released implementation.
+The window exhibits pressure $18.0$\,kPa (below the learned low threshold of $20$\,kPa) and efficiency index $0.074$.
+The pipeline proceeds as follows: (i)~the CNN-LSTM flags the window; (ii)~the facts { \texttt{feature\_threshold(pressure,\,\_,\,low)}} and { \texttt{feature\_threshold(efficiency\_index,\,\_,\,low)}} are asserted; (iii)~{ \texttt{neural\_rule\_1}} fires with confidence $0.999$, generating the insights ``System Stress'' and ``Critical State''; (iv)~the fused score escalates the alert; and (v)~the PPO policy returns the corrective action $\Delta = (-0.12,\,-0.05,\,+0.12)$ for temperature, vibration, and pressure---raising the deficient pressure while damping thermal and vibrational load.
+Every step is reconstructible from the rule trace and knowledge graph; none of the black-box baselines in Table~\ref{tab:performance_comparison} can produce an equivalent decision record.